danielpetri1/bbb-recording-exporter/README.md

     ruby render_whiteboard.rb

-To then render the video, run
+To then render the video, run the desired ffmpeg command in

-    ruby render_video.rb
+    render_video.rb

 If you want to get the slides with the whiteboard annotations (currently still requires librsvg)